Serbian mafia: 1990s

+2000s

-On 15 January 2000, Arkan was assassinated in the lobby of the Continental Hotel in Belgrade.
+On 15 January 2000, Arkan was assassinated in the lobby of the InterContinental Hotel in Belgrade.
 Slobodan Milošević was dethroned in the October 2000 Bulldozer Revolution.
 However, a bloody feud soon emerged among the different criminal "clans" of Belgrade.
 The feud grew into an open war in which many of the key Mafia bosses were assassinated.
 In 2000, some €841,000,000 was made in illegal profits in Serbia.

-25 August 2000.
-Ivan Stambolić, former Serbian president was abducted in Belgrade, just before the federal election in which it was mentioned that he could be included as a candidate for the President of the FRY, and since then he disappeared without a trace.
-The remains of Stambolić were discovered on 28 March 2003.
-He was killed on the same day he had been hijacked by members of the Zemun clan.
-The funeral was on 8 April.

 By the early 2000s, the Serbian mafia reportedly had more money than the Serbian government and was better armed than the Serbian Army and Serbian police, according to Serbian Interior Minister Dušan Mihajlović, who claimed Slobodan Milošević had given life to crime-syndicates as a "state-sanctioned mafia".
-Prostitutes from Russia, Belarus and the Ukraine were smuggled into Serbia.
+Prostitutes from Russia, Belarus and Ukraine were smuggled into Serbia.
 After Milošević fell from power, the Mafia began seeking a new contact in the government.
 In September 2001, 700 kilograms of heroin was found in a bank vault rented by the BIA in central Belgrade.
 The illegal safekeeping was never explained, nor brought up.
-In exchange for information about Kosovo Albanian terrorists, the Zemun Gang was provided "special training courses" by the Serbian Special Forces.
+In exchange for information about Kosovo Albanian insurgents, the Zemun Gang was provided "special training courses" by the Serbian Special Forces.